How to Get an Illinois Insurance License

 After you’ve determined which licenses you need, you must now take your Illinois insurance pre-license education courses.

 Most folks choose to take their insurance pre-license course online.
 These courses are created specifically to give you the skills you need to pass the test.
-The types of licenses you choose (also known as “lines of authority”) will determine which courses you take.
+The types of licenses you choose (or your personal lines of authority) will determine which courses you take.

 Each line of authority in Illinois requires twenty (20) hours of pre-license education.
 This means that if you wish to get a Property and Casualty license, you must take forty (40) hours of pre-licensing, and for Life, Accident, and Health you must also take forty (40) hours.